-Ethnic Minority are suffering of land dispossession, land related violence, reduced livelihood options, and narrow access to key social services.
-At the same time, it anchors the challenges faced by extreme poor minorities in broader political economy questions around identity and political recognition.
+Ethnic Minorities are suffering from land dispossession, land-related violence, reduced livelihood options, and narrow access to key social services.
+At the same time, it anchors the challenges faced by extremely poor minorities in broader political economy questions around identity and political recognition.

 In 1776 British military attacked CHT and the hill people fought strongly.
-This fighting between Chakma king and British army continued for a decades (Levene, 1999; Serajuddin, 1984).
-In 1887 the conflict ended when Lord Cornwallis and Chakma King agreed to sign a mutual agreement by giving right to British to do trade in CHT.
+This fighting between the Chakma king and the British army continued for a decade (Levene, 1999; Serajuddin, 1984).
+In 1887 the conflict ended when Lord Cornwallis and Chakma King agreed to sign a mutual agreement by giving the right to the British to do trade in CHT.
 The process of colonization had started during the period of East India Company in 1770 after the defeat of the Mughal emperor and Bengal ruler at the Battle.
-But CHT were a self-governed and independent territory until 1860 and then annexed to the province of British Bengal in 1860 as a “district”.
-Then the CHT administration changed in 1884 in to three administrative circles namely the Chakma, the Bohmong and the Mong were formed and divided into three territorial boundaries.
+But CHT was a self-governed and independent territory until 1860 and then annexed to the province of British Bengal in 1860 as a “district”.
+Then the CHT administration changed in 1884 into three administrative circles namely the Chakma, the Bohmong, and the Mong were formed and divided into three territorial boundaries.
 A superintendent of hill tribes was appointed by the British to observe the administration of the chiefs and traditional clan chief and Headman (Roy, 2000; Roy, 2004).

-After independence of Pakistan and India in 1947, CHT fell under Pakistan (East Pakistan).
-The first and major blow to minority was by the construction of the Kaptai Hydro-electric dam in 1960.
-About 100,000 ethnic minority people had to be displaced from their ancestral land, and resulted in the loss of about 54,000 acres of productive arable land.
+After the independence of Pakistan and India in 1947, CHT fell under Pakistan (East Pakistan).
+The first and major blow to the minority was the construction of the Kaptai Hydro-electric dam in 1960.
+About 100,000 ethnic minority people had to be displaced from their ancestral land and resulted in the loss of about 54,000 acres of productive arable land.

 Historically CHT ethnic groups rely on agriculture, practicing subsistence Jhum (swidden) cultivation.
-A central policy was the Chittagong Hill Tracts Regulation Act of 1900 gave ethnic minorities a unique access to the hilly land since none can take possession without permission of DC.
-Later in 1927, the Forest Act was introduced however and reduced ethnic minorities’ access to land as well as forest.
+A central policy was the Chittagong Hill Tracts Regulation Act of 1900 gave ethnic minorities unique access to the hilly land since none can take possession without permission of DC.
+Later in 1927, the Forest Act was introduced, however, and reduced ethnic minorities’ access to land as well as forest.
 The Act states that “The Government may constitute any forest-land or waste-land [or any land suitable for afforestation] which is the property of Government”.
-The law prohibited entry of anybody in to the forest area without permission of forest department.
+The law prohibited the entry of anybody into the forest area without permission of the forest department.

-The CHT land commission was formed in 2011 according to the CHT peace accord to solely look after different land related issues such as land related settlement or leasing, sales or transfer etc. The council has the power to override the Deputy Commissioner as per the CHT regulation of 1900.
-However in reality, the District Commissioner offices have violated the law and continue to exercise its power over CHT land issues (Adnan and Dastidar, 2011).
+The CHT land commission was formed in 2011 according to the CHT peace accord to solely look after different land-related issues such as land-related settlement or leasing, sales or transfer, etc. The council has the power to override the Deputy Commissioner as per the CHT regulation of 1900.
+However, in reality, the District Commissioner’s offices have violated the law and continue to exercise their power over CHT land issues (Adnan and Dastidar, 2011).

-The important political factors related to land in Chattogram Hill Truck is enormous to identify the cause conflicts between Banglali (people from plain land) and ethnic minority in CHT.
-These change in law and political actions resulted in ethnic minorities being excluded from development intervention, facing ethnic violence, and suffer land dispossession.
+The important political factors related to land in Chattogram Hill Tract are enormous to identify the cause of conflicts between Banglali (people from plain land) and ethnic minorities in CHT.
+These changes in law and political actions resulted in ethnic minorities being excluded from development intervention, facing ethnic violence, and suffer land dispossession.
 This is the historic reality for the ethnic minority in Bangladesh.